Knicks lose on missed FT in 1st game since firing Fizdale

+Julius Randle’s missed free throw ended their chance to win it, but just being competitive again was a good start after a rough couple of days.

+”You get in those games, you’ve got to make another play and we just didn’t make another play,” Miller said. ”Loved the effort.
+That was fun.”

-NEW YORK (AP)Julius Randle missed a free throw with 0.1 seconds left, sending New York to a 104-103 loss to the Indiana Pacers on Saturday night in the Knicks’ first game since firing coach David Fizdale.
+Randle missed a free throw with 0.1 seconds left, sending New York to a 104-103 loss to the Indiana Pacers on Saturday night in the Knicks’ first game since firing Fizdale.

 He calmly made the first free throw but the second was well long, sending New York to a ninth straight loss and a 4-19 record.